-Key deliverables in 2016 Due date

-First batch of co-operation agreements with third-country authorities Q4 2016

-Activity budget FTE
+Key deliverables in 2016 Due date First batch of co-operation agreements with third-country authorities Q4 2016 Activity budget €106,446 Activity staff 1 F FTE

-2.4 Direct supervision of specific financial entities
+2.4 Ensuring direct supervision of specific financial entities

 In 2016 ESMA will have direct supervisory powers in two areas: Credit Rating Agencies and Trade Repositories.
-At the end of 2015 ESMA completed an internal reorganisation to put the teams working on the direct supervision of Credit Rating Agencies and Trade Repositories together.
+At the end of 2015 ESMA will effect an internal reorganisation to put the teams working on the direct supervision of Credit Rating Agencies and Trade Repositories together.
 This will ensure one approach to ESMA's supervision, allowing for better sharing and consistency of experiences, processes and resources.